Locust Grove Estate and Nature Preserve

 Gardens and art may not be the first thing on your mind when you visit Locust Grove, the home of Samuel F. B. Morse (1791-1872) from 1851 until the time of his death.
 It is known primarily as an historic site and museum dedicated to Morse’s work as the inventor of the telegraph and Morse Code.
 However, it is also dedicated to his expansive life as an artist and creator of landscapes, portraits, sculpture and drawings, and the beautiful grounds of his home.

-The main house of Locust Grove is an Italianate style designed by Morse in 1950, inspired by his visit to the Italian countryside and its gardens.
+The main house of Locust Grove is an Italianate style designed by Morse in 1850, inspired by his visit to the Italian countryside and the gardens there.
 He sketched floor plans, architectural details for its construction, and landscaping and guided workers on plantings.

 The 180-acre property has landscaped gardens and trails to walk through woods of oak, ash, tulip trees overlooking the Hudson River.
 Grounds near the house are shaded by many historical trees of character including gorgeous European beech, Hickory and the namesake Black locust.

 Following the house’s construction, Morse continued working on the estate’s counterpart, the potager garden, with a kitchen garden containing a large variety of vegetables, herbs and fruits on one side and an equally aesthetically pleasing cutting garden of flowers and ornamentals on the other side featuring black-eyed Susan, dahlia, phlox, anemone, vervain, hibiscus, hydrangeas, pincushions, and coneflowers.